818 Naval Air Squadron

-818 Naval Air Squadron (818 NAS), also referred to as 818 Squadron,was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
-It last operated with Fairey Barracuda and served on a number of the Navy's aircraft carriers during the Second World War, serving in most of the theatres of the war, also using Fairey Swordfish and Fairey Albacore before decommissioning at the end of the war.
+818 Naval Air Squadron (818 NAS), also referred to as 818 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It last operated with Fairey Barracuda torpedo and dive bomber.

+It served on a number of the Royal Navy's aircraft carriers during the Second World War and served in most of the theatres of that war.
+It initially used Fairey Swordfish and Fairey Albacore torpedo bombers.
+The squadron decommissioning at the end of the war.